curityio/oauth-agent-kotlin-spring-fapi/README.md

 ## Overview

-The OAuth Agent implements an API driven `Back End for Front End (BFF)` for Single Page Applications.\
+The OAuth Agent provides a modern API driven `Back End for Front End (BFF)` for Single Page Applications.\
 This implementation provides state-of-the-art security suitable for financial-grade:

 - Strongest browser security with only `SameSite=strict` cookies